Teenage entrepreneurs blend humor with candle creations

 “We just order 10 to 15 samples at a time to see what we like,” Peebles said.
 “Sometimes we won’t pick any scent out of there, or sometimes it may be five, four, it doesn’t matter.
 From there we try to think of a name, and that’s a process in and of itself.
 We usually come back to the first one we thought of.”

-Established officially in early 2023 after a successful end to 2022, JP Homemade Candles currently offers a variety of scents like Autumn Days, Sunshine Squeeze, Caribbean Breeze, Coastal Charm, Pineapple Paradise, Light My Love, Oh My Cider, Cozy Daze, Frostbite, and O’ Christmas Tree.
+Established officially in early 2023 after a successful end to 2022, JP Handmade Candles currently offers a variety of scents like Autumn Days, Sunshine Squeeze, Caribbean Breeze, Coastal Charm, Pineapple Paradise, Light My Love, Oh My Cider, Cozy Daze, Frostbite, and O’ Christmas Tree.

 “Our best-selling candle overall is probably O’ Christmas Tree, but year-round it’s Sunshine Squeeze, Autumn Days, and Caribbean Breeze.”
 Peebles said.